 The Charity Advisory Panel

 The Charity Panel advises the Court on the raising and expenditure of charitable funds held in the Clockmakers’ Charity.
 There are three main charitable areas in the Clockmakers’ Charity namely Education (to provide bursaries, scholarships and apprenticeships in horology and the measurement of time), the Collection (to fund acquisitions, exhibit restoration, etc., for the Clockmakers’ Museum) and General (to fund donations to a range of City charities).
 The Panel aims to build up its capital investments and to use only the income from these in order to provide longevity and stability for the Company’s charitable activities.
 The current members of the Panel are R M J Stewart (The Renter Warden) (Chairman), The Master (ex officio), C.J.
 Hurrion (Past Master), R.A.
 Bourne (Court Assistant), Sir Keith Stuart Kt.
-(Court Assistant), R H stenning (Court Assistant) and Judith Pleasance (Livery Representative).
+(Court Assistant), R H Stenning (Court Assistant), Judith Pleasance (Livery Representative) and Robert Peppiatt (Livery Representative).
 Meeting dates for 2014 are Thursday 9th January, Wednesday 19th March, Tuesday 10th June and Tuesday 9th September.
 All meetings are at 11.30am and are held in the Clockmakers’ Office at Carpenters’ Hall.